thanhgit/go-explained/ddd/domain_model.md

 # Domain model in detail
-- The intent of the modeling procecss is to capture a set of <b>high level and low level DDD artifacts</b>
+- The intent of the modeling process is to capture a set of <b>high level and low level DDD artifacts</b>
     - high level artifacts: low degree of implementation, more design concepts with minimal physical artifacts required
     - low level artifacts: have a high degree of implementation
 - -> domain modeling processing identify whether monolithic or microservices architecture